chrisconlin/Conlin_Latin102/composition1.md

 Your first sentence should use a temporal clause to express that when Hercules came to Oechalia, he asked to marry Iole.

-"When Hercules came to Oechalia, he asked to lead Iole as his wife."
+"When Hercules came to Oechalia, he sought to lead Iole as his wife."

 (pluperfect subjunctive as it is the same time)